Skip to main content

 #

-The FDA has also warned doctors and patients against using robotically-assisted devices for certain cancer surgeries based on research showing poor outcomes in cancer patients.
+The FDA has warned doctors and patients against using robotically-assisted devices for certain cancer surgeries based on research showing poor outcomes in cancer patients.
+The 2013 FDA warning letter to Intuitive criticized the company’s safety notification procedures and failure to report malfunctions.

 Legal Avenues: Product Liability vs. Medical Malpractice#